 Avocados are having a moment.
 These delicious fruits — yes, they’re a fruit — are all the rage right now, as avocado toast appears on restaurant menus across the country and batches of homemade guacamole get concocted before every dinner party.
 With all of the avocado floating around in the past few years, it's safe to say that your dog might get his or her paws on the stuff at some point.

 Avocado frequently appears on lists of toxic foods for dogs, and is considered by some veterinarians and animal-care professionals to be a bad choice for our canine friends.
 Do some quick research online, though, and you'll find claims that the danger is largely overblown and that avocado is in fact a safe choice for dogs.

-It turns out that the truth lies somewhere in the middle.
 Let's clear up the misconception around dogs and avocado and answer the ultimate question: Can dogs have avocado, or is it not worth the risk?

 The Nutritional Value of AvocadoOne of the reasons that avocados are so popular in the culinary world is because of their nutritional value.
 The actual fruit portion of the avocado contains healthy fats and fatty acids, as well as plenty of vitamins and minerals.
 Many of those same benefits translate to your dog.
 The nutrients that a dog can get from avocado include:

 - Vitamin A

 - Vitamin E

 - Amino acids

 Things like fatty acids, niacin, potassium, and folate are essential for your dog's healthy coat of fur — these nutrients help Fido's fur keep its smooth, shiny luster.
 Vitamins A, B3, B6, C, and E are good for bone health, skin and fur health, eyesight, and a host of other things.
 So, avocado fruit itself is rich in nutrients, many of which offer health benefits for your pup.
 But that doesn't mean that avocado comes completely without risk.